MicrosoftDocs/power-platform/power-virtual-agents/authoring-system-fallback-topic.md

     ![Open System fallback settings](media/settings-system-fallback-pane.png "Open System fallback settings")

 A system fallback topic is added.
-The bot will start to route to the system fallback topic when the bot is unable to find an appropriate topic or doesn't understand the user's input.
+The bot goes to the system fallback topic when the bot can't find an appropriate topic or doesn't understand the user's input.

-A new option will appear on the **Settings** pane under the **System fallback** section: **Go to fallback topic**.
-You can use this to customize the topic.
+A new option will appear on the **Settings** pane under the **System fallback** section: **Go to fallback topic**, which lets you customize the topic.

 ## Customize system fallback topic
 After you add the system fallback topic, you can open it by selecting **Go to fallback topic** on the **Settings** pane.